Cecil Clarke

 Cecil Phillip Clarke (born April 12, 1968) is a politician in Nova Scotia, Canada.
-He was the mayor of the Cape Breton Regional Municipality from 2012 to 2020, and represented the riding of Cape Breton North in the Nova Scotia House of Assembly, from 2001 to 2011 as a Progressive Conservative.
+He has been the mayor of the Cape Breton Regional Municipality since 2024, and previously served as mayor from 2012 to 2020.
+He also represented the riding of Cape Breton North in the Nova Scotia House of Assembly, from 2001 to 2011 as a Progressive Conservative.

 Before politics

 Born in North Sydney, Nova Scotia, Clarke graduated with a bachelor's degree from Mount Allison University in 1990.

 Political career

 In the 1997 federal election, Clarke made his first attempt at entering politics, running as the Progressive Conservative candidate in Sydney—Victoria.
 He finished third behind New Democrat Peter Mancini, and Liberal Vince MacLean.

 Clarke turned to provincial politics and was elected in a March 2001 byelection.
 He was re-elected in the 2003, 2006 and 2009 general elections.
 He served in the Executive Council of Nova Scotia as Minister of Economic Development, Minister of Energy, Attorney General and Minister of Justice as well as Provincial Secretary.
 Clarke was Speaker of the House of Assembly of Nova Scotia from June 2006 to October 2007.

 In July 2010, Clarke announced that he was seeking the federal Conservative nomination for the riding of Sydney—Victoria.
 On March 25, 2011, Clarke resigned his seat in the Nova Scotia legislature so he could run for the Conservatives in the 2011 federal election.
 On May 2, 2011, Clarke was defeated in his bid for a seat in the House of Commons of Canada by Liberal incumbent Mark Eyking.

 On September 6, 2012, Clarke announced that he was entering the race for mayor of the Cape Breton Regional Municipality in the 2012 Nova Scotia municipal elections.
 On October 20, 2012, Clarke was elected mayor.
 He assumed office on November 5, 2012.

 Clarke was re-elected mayor in the 2016 municipal election.

-Clarke was criticized in early 2018 for a trip to China which cost taxpayers over $30,000 and included first-class tickets for himself.
+Clarke was criticized in early 2018 for a trip to China with 3 CBRM Staff on port development business at an estimated cost of $30,000, including business-class tickets.
+CBRM Council had previously voted to give gave Mayor Clarke the authority to travel and do whatever is necessary for port development.

 In 2018, Clarke came out as gay, revealing that someone had threatened to out him.

 On February 3, 2018, Clarke announced his candidacy for the leadership of the Progressive Conservative Party of Nova Scotia.
-He lost to Tim Houston.
+He lost to Tim Houston on October 27, 2018.
+Clarke was defeated when he ran for re-election in the 2020 municipal election.

+Cecil Clarke was re-elected as mayor of CBRM on October 19, 2024.
+Clarke ran on a platform of getting back to basics, providing value for rate payers, making CBRM safe and accessible.
+He, along with the new Council, was sworn in to office on October 30, 2024.